lunatech-labs/lunatech-submission/README.md

 Submit HTTP POST requests to `/`.

+To redirect to another page after the submission, add a URL in the request

 ## To do

-* Add a way for the request to specify a redirect URL with the request, e.g. in the query string.
 * Add ODF spreadsheet export for all submissions.